raj1743/raj1743/README.md

 - 🔭 I’m currently working on **Auto Annotation of images for Object Detection**
 - 🌱 I’m currently learning **Computer Vision and ESP-IDF**
+- 📡 When not diving into neural networks, you'll find me in the realm of IoT, passionately tinkering with the ESP-IDF framework to bring smart devices to life, because I believe the future is connected, intelligent, and exciting!

 - 📫 How to reach me **rajanp1743@gmail.com**